Kazagan/Advent2022/README.md

 life of me figure out what I was doing wrong.
 Until I finally spotted something that has been a running theme of these challenges so far for me.
 I had not considered 2 digit numbers in my solution.
 And reading the file character by character meant I was adding 1 and 0 from 10 separately.

+Day 15: Brute force solution was easy enough to find, but with the large numbers involved it would have likely have taken at least an